theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/introduction/ssis-migration.md

 The following section contains detailed information on migrating SSIS packages (containing Xtract IS for Azure components) from a lower SQL Server/SSIS version to a higher version.
 Example: You are migrating from SQL Server 2012 to SQL Server 2019.
 This migration requires a migration of your SSIS packages, as well.

 Keep in mind the dependency of Visual Studio/SSDT and SSIS version.
-See more details in the knowledge base article - [Step-by-step instructions for migrating SSIS 2012 packages to SSIS 2019](https://kb.theobald-software.com/xtract-is/step-by-step-ssis-migration).

 ### Migrating from SSIS 2012 to SSIS 2019
 1. Prepare SSIS packages for migration using *XtractISConversionPreparer.exe*